 How long would it take to get sick if someone were infected with meningitis?

-If you were going to get sick, it would occur in 1-10 days, usually less than four days.
+If you were going to get sick, it would occur in two to seven days, usually less than four days.
 A person can be contagious from the time they are infected until the bacteria has disappeared from their body.